28 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Emergency Medical Technician in Maryland, you must complete an accredited training program and pass the NREMT (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Registry of Emergency Medical Technicians certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Emergency Medical Technician in Maryland, you must complete an accredited training program and pass the NREMT cognitive and psychomotor exams.
+National Registry of Emergency Medical Technicians certification is recognized nationwide.

 Program Options: EMT programs in Maryland are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 Offered by Howard Community College, this course provides comprehensive CPR training using the latest American Heart Association materials.
 Participants learn to manage life-threatening emergencies, deliver high-quality chest compressions, ventilate effectively, and use an AED.
 Targeted at healthcare workers and the general public, the course ensures proficiency in CPR for adults, children, and infants, with successful completion resulting in a two-year AHA certification.